gjwgit/rattleng/assets/markdown/welcome2.md

 ## Options on Loading your Dataset

-The toggles at the top right of the Dataset configuration panel will **Cleanse**, **Unify**, and **Partition** your dataset on loading.
+The toggles at the top right of the Dataset configuration panel support **Cleanse**, **Unify**, and **Partition** options for your dataset.
 Cleansing will remove columns that have a constant value and will convert character columns with few values into factors.
-A dataset is unified by converting column names to a [standard format](https://survivor.togaware.com/datascience/normalise-variable-names.html), and partitioning will split a dataset into [training, tuning, and testing](https://survivor.togaware.com/datascience/train-tune-and-test-datasets.html) subsets.
+A dataset is unified by converting column names to a [standard format](https://survivor.togaware.com/datascience/normalise-variable-names.html), and partitioning will split a dataset into [training, tuning/validation, and testing](https://survivor.togaware.com/datascience/train-tune-and-test-datasets.html) subsets.